What is a sleep consultant and do I need one?

-For my families who have no previous experience sleep training or are doing a complete overhaul of sleep, I recommend at least a week.
-The three-day package is great for small adjustments that need to be made (such as a child who is already sleeping through the night and needs to eliminate the last night feed).
+For my families who have no previous experience sleep training or are doing a complete overhaul of sleep, I recommend at least two weeks.
+The one-week package is great for small adjustments that need to be made (such as a child who is already sleeping through the night and needs to eliminate the last night feed).
 You are welcome to start with a smaller package and add support time if you feel that you need it.

 Some things to keep in mind…

 I do not recommend sleep training if you will be traveling soon after.